DaScient/SuperTrendTradingBot/README.md

 # SuperTrendTradingBot
-A [DaScient Capital, LP](https://dascientcapital.us) proprietary program &amp; non-ML approach to the application of the SuperTrend, Moving Average(s), as well as, other technical indicators leveraged to execute profitable buy &amp; sell orders on both Robinhood & Binance.US cryptocurrency exchanges using python.
+A [DaScient Capital, LP](https://dascientcapital.us) proprietary program &amp; non-ML approach to the application of the SuperTrend, Moving Average(s), as well as, other technical indicators used to calculate intelligent trade signals and execute profitable buy &amp; sell orders on both Robinhood & Binance.US cryptocurrency exchanges using python.

 Through our model of the SuperTrend algorithm we incorporate social sentiment analyses, sophisticated technical indicators, and pre-built strategies to autonomously trade your assets for you.
 Requiring only little to no supervision by you.
 We even allow our users to mirror peers' portfolios.
 Meaning you can create your own or join other people's and group's portfolio allocations!
 This opens the possibilities of imitating some of the most lucrative strategies our community have found.
 See more under Trends!